cosbi-research/beesl/README.md

 # Reference and Contact

-If you use this work in your research paper, please cite us!
+If you use this work in your research paper, we provide the full citation details for your reference.

 ```
 @inproceedings{ramponi-etal-2020-biomedical,